BerkeleyLab/Bedrock/peripheral_drivers/i2cbridge/README.md

 create new command strings to send to the I2C busses.
 * Collect bus activity traces to let people diagnose bus behavior
 * Be small enough to be ignored in the resource accounting of an SoC

+As of February 2020, it appears to meet all these goals.

 ## Usage